-Police claim that the man is responsible around 150 burglaries.
+Police claim that the man is responsible for around 150 burglaries.
 They estimate that he has stolen nearly $3 million worth of goods.

 In order to avoid the life-changing penalties that come with being found guilty of felony charges, like those in this case, people should explore all their defense options.
 In situations where direct evidence is not available and prosecutors are forced to piece together multiple parts to prove their case, defendants have many criminal defense options.
 Sometimes, if one or two small pieces of evidence can be discredited then the prosecutor’s case will fall apart.